AutodeskGames/stingray-docs/source/interactive_release_notes/release_notes/readme_1.7.md

 ## Better texture import with automatic compression

 Textures are now automatically compressed when you import them in Stingray.
 Depending on the texture type, Stingray assigns the texture template and compression settings for the imported textures for each platform.
 Texture compressions are applied by texture file suffix match or by image analysis.
 You can still tweak the textures as required, but you no longer need to manually compress textures on import.
-For details, see ~{ Import textures}~ and ~{ Create a texture template }~.
+For details, see [Import textures](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=import-textures) and [Create a texture template](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=create-a-texture-template).

 ## Particle Editor

 In previous versions of Stingray, you created and edited particle effects using the **Asset Browser**, **Property Editor**, and **Asset Preview**.
 With Stingray 1.7, we're pleased to give you a standalone **Particle Editor** that streamlines the workflow for particle artists.
 Select **Window > Particle Editor** from the main menu, or double-click an existing particle effect in the **Asset Browser** to launch the new tool.
-For more information, see ~{ Create and edit particle effects }~.
+For more information, see [Create and edit particle effects](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=create-and-edit-particle-effects).

 ![](../gifs/wn_particle_editor.gif)